 If you don’t automate the work of nurturing your leads and touching base with your subscribers, it’s easy to get overwhelmed.
 Make it easier and save valuable time by making the most of your ESP’s automation tools.

 Email marketing is a fantastic tool but it won’t make you a million on the first try.
-To get better results, you need to analyse each campaign, A/B test and continually fine tune.
+To get better results, you need to analyse each campaign, A/B test, and adjust.
+And keep adjusting.

 If you’re ready to start skipping the spam folder and start generating real leads, get in touch with the team here at Pounce Marketing for help crafting an email marketing campaign that gets results.

 Sales and marketing: name a more iconic duo.
 Getting your...

 No matter what size, scale, or industry you're in, social...